 I know I shouldn’t feel worried.
 This is a rite of passage most Western kids experience.
 I know because I did and I still love the Christmas season, and I had no hesitation perpetuating the myth when it was my turn to do so.

 However, when I step back for a moment and look at what is happening I am encouraged.
-This story we told them as kids has turned into more of a mystery and less of a deception, just as it did for us all those years ago.
+The story we told them as kids has turned into more of a mystery and less of a deception, just as it did for us all those years ago.

 For the time being it is a fascinating experience to watch their growing minds work.
 Sifting the evidence uncovering the clues.
-Their critical thinking skills working at a problem that they will eventually solve.
+Their critical thinking skills work at a problem that they will eventually solve.
 When they discover the inconsistencies we let them ponder them, because a great mystery is fun to solve.